-In traditional business, we are expected to be analytical and rational.
+In traditional business, we expect ourselves to be analytical and rational.

-Whereas intuition, particularly a woman’s, is often touted as mythical or ‘woo-woo’.
+People often tout intuition, particularly a woman’s, as mythical or ‘woo-woo’.

-It’s for this reason that following your instincts is often frowned upon when it comes to making business decisions.
+People often frown upon following your instincts when it comes to making business decisions for this reason.

-However, more and more women are coming to the forefront of leadership and our intuition is what differentiates us from our male counterparts.More and more women are coming to the forefront of leadership and our intuition is what differentiates us from our male counterparts. #womeninbusiness Click To Tweet
+However, more and more women are coming to the forefront of leadership.
+Our intuition is what differentiates us from our male counterparts.More and more women are coming to the forefront of leadership and our intuition is what differentiates us from our male counterparts. #womeninbusiness Click To Tweet

 So let’s put things into perspective…